 What is a Router?

-If you want to know about the router meaning or what is router in networking and how it works thenthis article helps you to know about it.
+In this article, help you to know about the router meaning or what is router in networking and how it works.

 A router is an electronic device or external hardware that connects different computer networks.
-In this case, a router can do this through wired or wireless connections.
+The router can do this through wired or wireless connections.
 A router is a fastest and most well-organized way to direct incoming and outgoing internet traffic on personal computers, tablets, smartphones, printers, TVs, and many more.